-On August 3, 2018, we entered into the First Amended and Restated Revolving Credit, Term Loan and Security Agreement ("Credit Agreement") with PNC Bank, National Association, as administrative agent and co-collateral agent, Bank of America, N.A., as co-collateral agent, and PNC Capital Markets LLC, as sole lead arranger and sole bookrunner.
-The Credit Agreement amended the prior Revolving Credit, Term Loan and Security Agreement ("Prior Agreement"), and provides for a senior secured revolving credit facility not to exceed \$110.0 million ("Revolving Credit Facility") and a senior secured term loan facility ("Term Loan") in the amount of \$10.0 million (together with the Revolving Credit Facility, the "Facilities").
+On August 3, 2018, we entered into the Credit Agreement with PNC Bank, National Association, as administrative agent and co-collateral agent, Bank of America, N.A., as co-collateral agent, and PNC Capital Markets LLC, as sole lead arranger and sole bookrunner.
+The Credit Agreement provides for a senior secured revolving credit facility not to exceed \$110.0 million ("Revolving Credit Facility") and a senior secured term loan facility ("Term Loan") in the amount of \$10.0 million (together with the Revolving Credit Facility, the "Facilities").
+The Company was in compliance with all applicable covenants at December 31, 2020.

-The Facilities, which expire on August 3, 2023 (the "Expiration Date"), are collateralized by a first lien in substantially all of the assets of the Company and its subsidiaries, except that no real property is collateral under the Facilities other than Company's real property in North Jackson, Ohio.
+The Facilities, which expire on August 3, 2023 (the 'Expiration Date"), are collateralized by a first lien in substantially all of the assets of the Company and its subsidiaries, except that no real property is collateral under the Facilities other than Company's real property in North Jackson, Ohio.

 Availability under the Credit Agreement is based on eligible accounts receivable and inventory.
-Further, the Company must maintain undrawn availability under the Credit Agreement of at least an amount equal to payments due on the notes issued in connection with the acquisition of the North Jackson facility, as defined in the Credit Agreement, plus 12.5% of the maximum borrowing amount of \$110.0 million ("Minimum Liquidity").
-At December 31, 2019, the amount of payments due on the notes relevant to the Minimum Liquidity calculation was \$2 million.
+Further, the Company must maintain undrawn availability under the Credit Agreement at certain times of at least an amount equal to payments due on the notes issued in connection with the acquisition of the North Jackson facility, as defined in the Credit Agreement, plus 12.5% of the maximum borrowing amount of \$110.0 million "(Minimum Liquidity").
 This requirement exists until the Notes are paid in full, refinanced or extended.
+At December 31, 2020, the Company was in compliance with the Minimum Liquidity calculation.